adamk5550/docs/Tools/Git/3 Commands.md

 #### --oneline

-Output one line per commit.
-Only the shortened commit SHA and message are displayed.
-Useful for checking large quantities of commits when only the commit message is needed.
+Output one line per commit and only show the shortened commit SHA and message.
+Useful for checking large quantities of commits quickly when only the commit message is needed:

 ```
 1ecc1f1 ID-1230: Added login screen